 Step 2: Apply Concealer Under Eyes

 To brighten up the eye area, select a cream concealer 1–2 shades lighter than your skin tone to apply under your eyes in an inverted triangle formation.
 The eyes often create shadows underneath, which are intensified if any dark circles are present.
 Application of a light concealer will add brightness to the area, and diminish any shadowing.
 Try NARS Radiant Creamy Concealer or ELF’s All Over Color Stick.
 They both blend seamlessly and provide excellent coverage.

 Step 3: Apply Oil-Absorbent Setting Powder

 Using a powder puff or brush, apply a light layer of finishing powder to lock foundation in place and absorb excess oil.
 Try Mattify Cosmetic’s ULTRA Powder, which has excellent oil absorbing capabilities and provides a color-free finish, while minimizing the look of pores.
 (This dual tasking powder can also be used as a primer before foundation in Step 1, and works better than a cream primer if you have oily skin.)

 Following the tutorial map above, apply your favorite highlighter using finger tips or a brush applicator.
 This technique adds a light reflecting gleam to select areas, allowing you to duplicate the famous J-Lo Glow!

 There’s no shortage to the amount of luminizers and highlighters on the market.
-Every makeup company from drugstore brands to high end brands have their own version.
+Every makeup company from drugstore brands to high end brands have their own versions.
 Most are workable, regardless of cost.
 Just be sure to avoid any that have large gritty glitter or a dull tint.
 You want something that will blend smoothly, to create your best glow.

 - If you have combination or oily skin, powder highlighter works best, and has the longest lasting finish.
 Try MAC’s Highlighter - Mineralize Skin Finish or Mattify Cosmetic’s Strobing Highlighter.
 They are both mineral based and designed to be long lasting on oily skin types.